Chapter 1: Sylvanna's Final Adventure

 Morrigan picked up the baby.
 The child immediately focused her clear, blue eyes upon her mother, and continued to cry.

 "Cease this noise at once," Morrigan commanded, to no avail.
 She tried offering her child nourishment and solace.
 She tried conjuring sounds and rhymes to captivate and beguile.
-Despite all her efforts, the child remained inconsolable, as she cried and cried with her melancholic voice.
+Despite all her efforts, the child remained inconsolable.

-"This is most unseemly," the witch grumbled to her child.
+"This is most unseemly," she grumbled.
 The infant continued to ignore her, her tone becoming more and more wheedling, like an insistent plea.
 Eventually, Morrigan came to her hope of last resort.

-In response, the child tugged at her mother's fingers with evident delight as she settled comfortably into the witch's arms.
+In response, the child tugged at her mother's fingers with evident delight as she settled into her arms.
 Morrigan sighed, thinking of the million and one tasks she had given herself to accomplish today (replenishing her store of elder wort, sharpening her set of knives, cleaning out her best cauldron), but clearly, her child would not be denied.

 "Once upon a time..."
 Morrigan began, settling into the rhythm and cadence of the tale with an ease that disquieted her.